 There were some hills, though nothing outrageous, besides I think the agents were too taken with the entertainment along the way to notice.
 Some of the fun things on the course were spin classes, paddleboarders, mermaids, and cheer stations manned by the event sponsors ivivva, Saje and Clearly.
 Even the local police department showed some love.

-After crossing the finish line, along with finishing medals, agents were treated to a few more goodies, including a tasty post – run brunch, or RUNch as I like to think of it, Lululemon hat, and a runner’s reward pouch with essential oils from Saje to aid in the recovery.
+After crossing the finish line, along with finishing medals, agents were treated to a few more goodies, including a tasty post – run brunch, or RUNch as we runners like to call it, Lululemon hat, and a runner’s reward pouch with essential oils from Saje to aid in the recovery.

 Truth be told, the party had been going on the entire weekend, starting with the expo, which was held at the Vancouver Convention Center, with many activities taking place around the Olympic Cauldron.
 Thanks to lots of capable volunteers, runners were able to quickly get through the line to receive their race packet, with included their number with timing chip, a gym bag, water bottle, sunglasses and the exclusive Seawheeze running shorts for those opted to pick them up at the expo instead of receiving them in the mail a few weeks prior.